JaneliaSciComp/dmd/README.txt

-This will generate a file named <dmd_image_file_name> in the current Matlab working folder, which can then be fed into the DMD software to generate an illumination patten in the image plane that is (hopefully) close to that in <camera_image_file_name>.  <tube_magnification> is the tube lens magnification, typically 0.5 or 1.0 in Amrita's rig.
+This will generate a file named <dmd_image_file_name> in the current Matlab working folder, which can then be fed into the DMD software to generate an illumination pattern in the image plane that is (hopefully) close to that in <camera_image_file_name>.
+<tube_magnification> is the tube lens magnification, typically 0.5 or
+1.0 in Amrita's rig.

 To do (or re-do) the calibration, use the DMD software to load dmd-alhabet-image.png, and project it onto a uniform and flat fluorescent slide.
 Take an image with the camera, and save it to, say, camera-alphabet-image-with-0.5x-tube.tif (assuming you're using the 0.5x tube lens---the calibration has to be done separately for each tube lens).

 Next, delete any existing
 fiducial-points-for-0.5x-tube.mat file, and run (in Matlab):